-- The Select a Component dialog appears (also known as the Component Browser), as shown in Figure 2.
+- Select Place»Component.
+The Select a Component window appears (also known as the Component Browser), as shown in Figure 2.

-The component browser organizes the database components into three logical levels.
+The Component Browser organizes the database components into three logical levels.
 The Master Database contains all shipping components in a read-only format.
-The Corporate Database is where to save custom components to be shared with colleagues (via a network collection and so on).
+The Corporate Database is where you can save custom components to be shared with colleagues.
 Finally, the User Database is where custom components are saved that can be used only by the specific designer.

 - The components (or parts) are organized into Groups and Families to intuitively and logically group common parts together and make searching easier and more effective.

 - The Component Browser shows the component name, symbol, functional description, model, and footprint all in a single popup.